EB4 Visa: The Complete Guide

-- Two photographs that meet the US Visa applications photo requirements
+- Two photographs that meet the U.S. visa application photo requirements

 - Any document of any criminal record you may have

-- Also, the NVC might need additional documents, so please go through the package that they send you thoroughly
+- Also, the NVC might need additional documents, so please thoroughly go over the package they send you

 Attending Your Visa Interview

 The NVC will review your documents and let you know if any additional documents are required.
-If not, a visa interview will be scheduled at the consulate that you are applying from.
+If no more documents are needed, a visa interview will be scheduled at the consulate you are applying from.

-Once the interview is done, the official conducting the interview will decide if you must be given the EB4 visa or not.
+Once the interview is done, the official conducting the interview will decide if you will be given the EB4 visa or not.
 If yes, they will again give you another sealed document from the NVC.
-You are not allowed to open it under any circumstances ever.
-After you arrive at an airport in the United States, the immigration officer will open the document and decide if you should be allowed to go beyond the point or not.
+You are not allowed to open it.
+After you arrive at an airport in the United States, the immigration officer will open the document and decide if you should be allowed to go beyond that point or not.

 EB4 Visa Fees

 The entire application process requires you to pay various fees to various people at different stages.
-The exact fees keep varying from country to country and from time to time.
-But generally, you will only pay the following fees:
+The exact fees will vary from country to country and change from time to time.
+But generally, you will pay the following fees: